This post was contributed by Mikolaj Podgórski at Survicate.

 How to segment your audience based on customer feedback

 Ask your leads or customers about their preferences and pain points to segment your audience.
-This lets you craft more targeted, personalized email campaigns and offer resources that they’re genuinely interested in.
+This lets you craft more targeted, personalized email marketing campaigns and offer resources that they’re genuinely interested in.
 All you have to do is send a survey or two and set up feedback-based automated messaging in ActiveCampaign.

 How to use feedback to offer your leads and customers valuable content